 DimensionSouth Korea (APQA)China (GACC)

-Rabies serology (FAVN)Yes — lookback to 24 monthsNot required (vaccination cert only for most owners)
+Rabies serology (FAVN)Yes — lookback to 24 monthsYes for the compliant no-quarantine path; ≥0.5 IU/mL

-FAVN sample → arrival waitOften none — recent FAVN countsN/A
+FAVN sample → arrival waitOften none — recent FAVN countsNo fixed wait; sampling date valid up to 1 year

 Cert validity window~30 days from vet signature14 days from USDA endorsement